How to Cut Banking Costs “Big Rock” 1 of 3: The Retail Branch Network

 Misperceptions in branch staffing

 The Lab can add some simplifying clarity to this conflict.
 We’ve seen banks where retail leaders claimed it was “irresponsible” to have, say, fewer than seven staffers in a given branch.
 Yet a simple analysis of the data revealed that these staffers were processing just two transactions per hour.
 It’s hard to justify the need for seven tellers—when they’re doing the work of just three.
-The key to making this change quickly is BI data visualization.
+The key to making this change quickly is KPI data visualization.

 Most organizations use overall averages to measure employee performance.
 This lulls executives into perceiving that the employee-to-employee variance is probably negligible—perhaps in the 15- to 30-percent range.
 If this were true, it’s not worth the effort to investigate further.
 But it isn’t true.
 Executives are stunned to see that the variance is typically 2-7X between the top performers and the bottom quartile.